-Sweet, a Republican, was the representative for New York's 32nd congressional district from 1927 to 1929.
+Sweet was the representative for New York’s 32nd congressional district and was a Republican.
+He served from 1927 to 1929.

 From Dec 1923 to Apr 1928, Sweet missed 83 of 332 roll call votes, which is 25.0%.
 This is worse than the median of 16.7% among the lifetime records of representatives serving in Apr 1928.
 The chart below reports missed votes over time.